 Additional changes:

+Line 498: Added the exact value of the recalculated intercept instead of only describing how it was calculated.

+Line 862 (Figure 1): added “on the centered data” to clarify what the equation intercept refers to.

+Added a missing parenthesis to Fig. 1A

+Changed sub panel annotation from a, b, c to A, B, C in Fig. 1.0/0/00 0:00:00 AM

 Line 39 (abstract): changed to “…and size.
 Small individuals of a given population may therefore…” to avoid repeating “within species”.

 On line 151, we also provide the estimate for the intercept for maximum consumption rate (instead of only for metabolic rate)